taijiweb/taijilang/README.md

 The creator of taijilang is [曹星明( Caoxingming, assumed name 太极真人(Taiji Zhenren) ) taijiweeb@gmail.com](taijiweeb@gmail.com).

 ### contributors
-Everyone is welcome to becoming the contributors.
+Everyone is welcome to become the contributors.

 ### thanks
 Thanks to the people who make the great things, I learned so much from them: